sam-greenwood/thermal_history/docs/_source/Advanced.md

 import numpy as np
 ```

-These are all optional but can help the code determine some useful information about the model. `Description` is just that, a brief overview of what this model is. `compatibility` is a dictionary that tells the code if this method works when used in conjuction with other methods.
+These are all optional but can help the code determine some useful information about the model. `Description` is just that, a brief overview of what this model is, used when the utility function `thermal_history.utils.. `compatibility` is a dictionary that tells the code if this method works when used in conjuction with other methods.
 As an example, this doesn't work with any of the methods for other regions, so can only be run on it's own.
 Next we have imported the logger, useful if you want to print some diagnostic information to the log file but not necessary.
 Numpy is imported at the end since it is needed by our model get the value of pi in `evolve()`.

 Next we have the first of the required functions: `setup()`